wandb/docs/docs/guides/app/features/system-metrics.md

 [AWS Trainium](https://aws.amazon.com/machine-learning/trainium/) is a specialized hardware platform offered by AWS that focuses on accelerating machine learning workloads.
 The `neuron-monitor` tool from AWS is used to capture the AWS Trainium metrics.

 ### Trainium Neuron Core Utilization
-Measures the utilization percentage of each NeuronCore.
-It's reported on a per-core basis.
+The utilization percentage of each NeuronCore, reported on a per-core basis.

 W&B assigns a `trn.{core_index}.neuroncore_utilization` tag to this metric.

 ### Trainium Host Memory Usage, Total
-Represents the total memory consumption on the host in bytes.
+The total memory consumption on the host in bytes.

 W&B assigns a `trn.host_total_memory_usage` tag to this metric.

 ### Trainium Neuron Device Total Memory Usage
-Denotes the total memory usage on the Neuron device in bytes.
+The total memory usage on the Neuron device in bytes.

 W&B assigns a  `trn.neuron_device_total_memory_usage)` tag to this metric.